All Episodes

 There's no other country in the world that does it this way.

-Uh but we have to get back.
+But we have to get back.

-So if we we either get back to a genuinely private system or Obama, maybe before the end of this term will say, you're right, Obamacare doesn't work, we're moving for a single payer government health care system that will be the biggest employer on the planet.
+So if we either get back to a genuinely private system or Obama, maybe before the end of this term, will say, you're right, Obamacare doesn't work.

-It's bureaucracy will be so large.
+Its bureaucracy will be so large.

-Mark Steinforus, more to come.
+Mark Stein Farush, more to come.

-Mark Stein in Farush on the EIB network, a sixty-six-year-old politician in gigante Colombia, the town of Gigante Colombia, a member of the gigante uh mini municipal council, underwent a penis amputation after enthusiastically overdosing on Viagra.
+A 66-year-old politician in Gigante, Colombia, the town of Gigante, Columbia, a member of the Gigante Municipal Council, underwent a penis amputation after enthusiastically overdosing on Viagra.

-Uh although you may find it hard noticing the difference at some point.
+Although you may find it hard noticing the difference at some point.

 So let's go to Christine in Cookville, Tennessee.